NaPs/restdns-bind/README.rst

 Where:

-* bind is the user used to launch restdns-bind (this used must be able to reload bind configuration)
+* bind is the user used to launch restdns-bind (this user must be able to reload bind configuration)
 * http://my-restdns-server/ the base URL of your restdns instance
 * /etc/bind/restdns/ the path where to write the zone files